 3. The area of food - Food quality and safety

 Official controls represent an integral part of food safety and quality.
-The Law on food and veterinary law are the basic laws that determine the activities and competencies of the inspection authorities for food control.
+The Law on food and Veterinary law are the basic laws that determine the activities and competencies of the inspection authorities for food control.

-In order to achieve the most effective measures of official control, there are also competences and duties of competent bodies towards official controls, whereby for the purposes of official control is also provided the process of sampling and analyzing samples, namely the need to ensure access to results on testing of quality.
-Therefore, due to the abovementioned reason, the introduction of a quality management system in laboratories is deemed necessary towards the implementation of official control, namely to develop and promote laboratory accreditation in accordance with international, European and local standards.
-In some laws, (as the one on Accreditation), are defined the requirements to be met by the testing laboratories and reference laboratories, their duties and the manner of financing the cost of analysis.
+In order to achieve the most effective measures of official control, there are also competences and duties of competent bodies towards official controls, whereby for the purposes of official control the process of sampling and analyzing samples is also provided, in order to satisfy the need to ensure access to results on testing of quality.
+Therefore, due to the abovementioned reason, the introduction of a quality management system in laboratories is deemed necessary towards the implementation of official control, in order to develop and promote laboratory accreditation in accordance with international, European and local standards.
+In some laws, (as the one on Accreditation), are defined the requirements to be met by testing laboratories and reference laboratories, their duties and the manner of financing the cost of analysis.
 In relation to domestic or imported food that poses a serious and immediate risk to human health, it is necessary to react quickly and effectively to eliminate risks.
 Due to these and other reasons, through legal provisions, depending on the level of threat, measures towards prevention or elimination of risk to human health should be elaborated.

 Today the citizens - consumers present important pillar of the information in the system of official controls of food.
 Organization of citizens through civil society, provision of information, the debates, the responsibility of the parties to inform the consumer, possible risks from food, have contributed in raising the performance and responsibility of the authorities of control.